akakou-hobby/report-compiler/README.md

-# web-report-compiler
+# report-compiler
-The web server which compiles a MarkDown file into a PDF.
+The app compiles a MarkDown file into a PDF.

-## dependecies
+## dependencies
 - nix

 ## usage